w3c-social/activipy/docs/source/tutorial.rst

    actually have *multiple* values set here, and the functionality provided by the ASObj will be a union of those types.
-Because of this, Python's classes really don't work at all to track inheritence.
+Because of this, Python's classes really don't work at all to track inheritance.
 Luckily, there are other benefits of going with an `Environment`....

 2. Different applications need to do different things.
-It's useful to have a general way of handling method dispatch that appropriately pays respect to the inheritence system of the ActivityStreams base vocabulary, and it's nice to make that as Pythonic as posible, but you might never save ActivityStreams objects to a DBM store (very few production applications would).
+It's useful to have a general way of handling method dispatch that appropriately pays respect to the inheritance system of the ActivityStreams base vocabulary, and it's nice to make that as Pythonic as possible, but you might never save ActivityStreams objects to a DBM store (very few production applications would).
 You very well may store objects to an SQL database, or some object store, or who knows